Creating the Offer Letter

 Additional Information for Incoming GAs' Offer Letters - The April 15 Resolution

-• GA offer letters for incoming graduate students must include language regarding the Council of Graduate Schools' (CGS) "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistantships," also known as the "April 15 Resolution."
+• GA offer letters for incoming graduate students must include language regarding the Council of Graduate Schools' (CGS) "Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants," also known as the "April 15 Resolution."
 Because UConn is a party to the April 15 Resolution, we are obliged to allow admitted graduate students to consider all offers of financial support through April 15.
 In turn, the resolution binds students to their decisions made or held in place after April 15.
 Over 325 U.S. institutions offering graduate degrees have agreed to abide by this resolution.

 • Here are some important aspects of the Resolution: